 As you bring them in, give them a good twitch or two and then let the inherent action take over, giving them some slack and letting them glide and fall for 3-5 seconds.
 This twitch will engage the rattle, move water, and draw fish.
-They might hit them on the fall so hold on!
+They might hit them in the fall so hold on!

 To slow them even further, bend the tail of an Original Corky up at the back.
 When you twitch it on the retrieve, it will move up in the water column, giving it further to fall, and keeping it in the strike zone even longer.

-I had a memorable wade on a mid-bay reef in San Antonio Bay fishing a Corky Fat Boy parallell to the reef on the windward side.
+I had a memorable wade on a mid-bay reef in San Antonio Bay fishing a Corky Fat Boy parallel to the reef on the windward side.
 This was in February, and I caught four solid trout in a row on the chartreuse color.

 The first one that I hooked was the biggest one - between 22" and 24" - and he got off right at me!
 I'll never forget losing that fish.
 It's burned into my memory and I now have a landing net that I'll have with me for the next encounter.

-These are soft plastic lures, rigged and ready to fish, with built in weight and hooks.
+These are soft plastic lures, rigged and ready to fish, with built-in weight and hooks.
 These lures are hugely popular with bass fishermen and are becoming more popular with saltwater fishermen.

-As the name implies, these baitfish imitations swim though the water enticing fish with their natural action.
+As the name implies, these baitfish imitations swim through the water enticing fish with their natural action.
 They come in a variety of sizes and create a realistic profile.
 Storm and DOA make a wide variety of these lures for saltwater use.

 Also included in this category are the rigged and ready, soft plastic shrimp imitations from DOA.
-They've been successful for quite sometime as they present a realistic profile and action of a live shrimp.
+They've been successful for quite some time as they present a realistic profile and action of a live shrimp.
 They come in a variety of sizes and colors.